 In our search marketing world, SEO reports are a key piece of your presentation.

 In other words, your clients judge you heavily based on the reports you do (or don’t) send.

 With professional white-labeled SEO reports, you have the opportunity to thoroughly impress clients — even before you start getting significantly tangible results.

 Reason #4: The Most Important Reason – Increase Client Retention

 You’ve probably heard it before:

-Acquiring new clients costs five times more than retaining current ones, making a strong case for you to focus on retention.
+Acquiring new clients costs five times more than retaining current ones, and 82% of customers in the US stop doing business with a brand if they aren’t satisfied with the customer service.
+These 2 statistics make a strong case for you to focus on retention and customer satisfaction.